 On April 2, 2019, British Airways will once again offer nonstop service between Pittsburgh and London Heathrow.
 Visitors from London and Europe will find a modern, thriving region with a host of new players.

 The seeds of change that led to the airline’s return were planted many years ago, even during Pittsburgh’s economic downturn.

-Ground was broken on PNC Park and Heinz Field, both opened in 2001, setting in motion a wave of riverfront clean-up and development of recreational trails along the North Shore.
+Ground was broken on PNC Park and Heinz Field and both opened in 2001, setting in motion a wave of riverfront cleanup projects and the development of recreational trails along the North Shore.
 Similar development featuring retail, restaurants and bike trails took place on the South Side.

 They’ll find that Uber, Facebook, Amazon and others have taken up residence in the region’s burgeoning tech scene and diversified economy.

 They’ll find an airport that is truly becoming “international” again with new nonstop flights to Europe, terminal improvements and a new focus on modernization.

 They’ll find Zagat’s No. 1 food city, Travel + Leisure’s hippest neighborhood and National Geographic’s best place to visit.

 For some longtime Pittsburghers, the return of BA will bring back fond memories.

 “My very first red-eye was on British Airways from Pittsburgh to London in business class,” said Theresa Gallick, another former GlaxoSmithKline employee who now works at PIT.
 “Oh, how spoiled I was in those wonderful bed-like seats and attentive, friendly flight attendants.
 I was able to get off the flight rested and attentive and able to jump into a day’s worth of meetings at headquarters.”

 Twenty years later, a whole new generation of business and leisure travelers have a chance for a similar experience.